National Security Principles and the Right to Information

 Principle 3: Requirements for Restricting the Right to Information on National Security Grounds

-No restriction on the right to information on national security grounds may be imposed unless the government can demonstrate that: (1) the restriction (a) is prescribed by law and (b) is necessary in a democratic society (c) to protect a legitimate national security interest, and (2) the law provides for adequate safeguards against abuse, including prompt full, accessible and effective scrutiny of the validity of the restriction by an independent oversight authority and full review by the courts, with the information seeker entitled to decide whether or not to exhaust administrative remedies.
+No restriction on the right to information on national security grounds may be imposed unless the government can demonstrate that: (1) the restriction (a) is prescribed by law and (b) is necessary in a democratic society (c) to protect a legitimate national security interest; and (2) the law provides for adequate safeguards against abuse, including prompt, full, accessible, and effective scrutiny of the validity of the restriction by an independent oversight authority and full review by the courts.

 (a) Prescribed by law.
 The law must be accessible, unambiguous, drawn narrowly and with precision so as to enable individuals to understand what information may be withheld, what should be disclosed, and what actions concerning the information are subject to sanction.

 (b) Necessary in a democratic society.

 (i) Disclosure of the information must pose a real and identifiable risk of significant harm to a legitimate national security interest.

 (ii) The risk of harm from disclosure must outweigh the overall public interest in disclosure.